Tulia High School

 Tulia High School is a public high school located in Tulia, Texas, United States that is classified as a 3A school by the University Interscholastic League (UIL).
 It is part of the Tulia Independent School District located in central Swisher County.
+The building was designed by Guy Anton Carlander.
 In 2013, the school was rated "Met Standard" by the Texas Education Agency.
-In 2005, The UIL One Act Play, performing scenes from “Into the Woods,” competed in the state UIL competition, taking home All Star Cast, Kaitlin Jones, Honorable Mention All Star Cast, Blane Womack and Andrew McCaslin.